uktrade/tidy-json-to-csv/README.md

 - data duplicated in multiple rows / a row's position in the CSV determines its context.

 Often these require subsequent manual, and so error-prone, data manipulation.
 This library aims to do all the conversion up-front, so you end up with a set of [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) tables, which is often a great place from which to start analysis.

+## Constraints

+Denormalised input JSON is assumed, and the output is normalised.
+If a nested object has an `id` field, it is assumed to be the primary key of a top-level table.
+All objects that have a nested object or array _must_ have an `id` field that serves as its primary key in the final output.
+If present, `id` must be the _first_ key in a map.
+All arrays must be arrays of objects rather than primitives.

+Although _mostly_ streaming, to support denormalised input JSON and to avoid repeating the same rows in normalised CSVs, an internal record of output IDs is maintained during processing.

 ## Example input and output